ory/sdk/clients/client/java/docs/OAuth2Api.md

 The OAuth 2.0 Device Authorize Endpoint

 This endpoint is not documented here because you should never use your own implementation to perform OAuth2 flows.
-OAuth2 is a very popular protocol and a library for your programming language will exists.
+OAuth2 is a very popular protocol and a library for your programming language will exist.
 To learn more about this flow please refer to the specification: https://tools.ietf.org/html/rfc8628

 ### Example
 ```java